cvknage/cvknage/content/cv.en.md

 -- DB2

 ## Work experience
-### 09.2018 - Present: Software Developer, Alka Forsikring
+### 09.2018 - Present: Software Developer, Alka Forsikring (Alka Mobil)
 I have touched on several areas of the Alka Software Development organisation, but some of the work I am the proudest of includes:

 Driving change in the organisation regarding code quality, reusable components, and automated testing and build pipelines.

+Working in the Alka Mobile team, where we in a short time have managed to build a scalable infrastructure that enables us to quickly develop new features and create a fantastic customer experience.

 Working in the online claims team.
 Where we strive to make it as easy as possible for the customers to get the help they need in a matter of minutes.